pivotal/docs-platform-automation/docs/concepts/upgrade.md

 Below is a list of common errors when running `upgrade-opsman`.

 - **Error: The Ops Manager API is inaccessible.**
   Rerun the [`upgrade-opsman`][upgrade-opsman] task.
 The task will assume that the Ops Manager VM is not created, and will run the [`create-vm`][create-vm] and [`import-installation`][import-installation] tasks.

 - **Error: The CLI for a supported IAAS fails.** (i.e., bad network, outage, etc) The specific error will be returned as output, but most errors can be fixed by re-running the [`upgrade-opsman`][upgrade-opsman] task.

-## Restoring the original Ops Manager VM
+## Restoring the Original Ops Manager VM
 There may be an instance in which you want to restore a previous Ops Manager VM before completing the upgrade process.

-To restore a previous Ops Manager VM manually, complete the steps below.
+It is recommended to restore a previous Ops Manager VM manually.
-Instructions on how to run `p-automator` commands locally can be found in the [Running Commands Locally How-to Guide][running-commands-locally]
+The [Running Commands Locally How-to Guide][running-commands-locally] is a helpful resource to get started with the manual process below.

-1. Run `delete-vm`delete-vm on the failed or non-desired Ops Manager using the [`state.yml`][state] if applicable.
+1. Run `delete-vm` on the failed or non-desired Ops Manager using the [`state.yml`][state] if applicable.
    [`opsman.yml`][opsman-config] is required for this command.
    ```bash